-Akelius owns 16,000 rental apartments in the metropolitan cities New York, Boston, Washington D.C., Montreal, Toronto, London, and Paris.
+Akelius owns 19 thousand rental apartments in the metropolitan cities New York, Boston, Washington D.C., Austin, Montreal, Toronto, Ottawa, London, and Paris.

 The target group are tenants who demand